jermylucas/jermylucas/README.md

-I'm a Front End Software Engineer and full-time student pursuing a degree in Computer Science with a minor in Data Analytics.
+I'm a Front End Software Engineer and student pursuing a degree in Computer Science with a minor in Data Analytics.
 Proven experience in web application development and software engineering.
 Currently my time is spent working to develop and maintain enterprise-scale Angular 12+ applications.
 I'm occasionally still available for interesting side projects and work opportunities.
-I'm always available for a good conversation.

-Skills
+Quick to learn any language for the job requirements

+Experience
-- 🖥 Angular, JavaScript/TypeScript, NgRx/NGXS
+- 🖥 Angular, JavaScript/TypeScript, ReactJS
+- 🗂️ NgRx/NGXS
 - ☁️ Azure and Heroku Cloud Services
 - 🔥 Firebase
 - ⚙️ NodeJS serverside backend